 Definition of buy-in

-The buy-in is the amount we pay to get our tee-off chips in a tournament or a sit’n’go.
-Part of the buy-in will go into the main prize pool to make up the paid spots.
-In the total of the buy-in, we also include the rake or the commission that the game room takes.
-A 100+10 tournament of buy-in is a tournament that will be said to be 110 euros of buy-in.
-10 euros will go to the game room and 100 euros in the jackpot.
-This money will be converted into tokens.
+The buy-in is the amount you pay to get your starting chips in a tournament or sit'n'go.
+The buy-in will go into the main prize pool to make up the paid seats.
+The total buy-in also includes the rake or commission that the cardroom takes.
+A tournament with a 100+10 buy-in is a tournament with a 110 Euro buy-in.
+10 will go to the cardroom and 100 to the prize pool.
+This money will be converted into chips.
 If you play online poker, most of the time in a tournament, several different buy-ins will give you the same number of starting chips.
-It is then the amount of paid seats that will be different.
+It is the amount of the payouts that will be different.

 Buy-in in cash games

-We can also talk about buy-in in the money games.
-On a table with blinds at 1 euro and 2 euros, the maximum buy-in (cellar) is often 100 times the big blind, so 200 euros.
-One can also buy (buy-in) for a minimum of 20 big blinds.
-We will then say: "I have buy-in for 20 big blinds on this table" or "I have buy-in for 100 big blinds on this table".
+We can also talk about buy-ins in cash games.
+At a table with blinds of 1 euro and 2 euros, the maximum buy-in is often 100 times the big blind, i.e. 200 euros.
+You can also buy in for a minimum of 20 big blinds.
+You can say: "I have a buy-in for 20 big blinds at this table" or "I have a buy-in for 100 big blinds at this table".